Clock-jitter reduction in LISA time-delay interferometry combinations: Conclusion

 \section{Conclusion}

-In this article, we revisit the problem of clock-noise correction in space-based gravitational wave detectors.
-We find a general expression for the residual clock noise in any TDI variable, and provide a generic algorithm to derive clock-noise reducing expressions applicable to most TDI variables used in the literature.
+In this article, we revisit the problem of clock-noise correction in space-based \gls{gw} detectors.
+We find a general expression for the residual clock noise in any \gls{tdi} variable, and provide a generic algorithm to reduce clock noise applicable to most \gls{tdi} variables used in the literature.

-We provide expressions for the residual clock noise levels after the correction, both for the new expressions derived in this article and for the previously published results for the Michelson and Sagnac variables~\cite{Tinto:2018}.
-We include the effect on-board antialiasing filters have on these residuals and provide estimates of their PSDs.
-The new expressions yield consistently lower residual noise levels than the previous results.
+We provide expressions for the residual clock noise levels after the correction, and show they are comparable to those previously proposed in the literature~\cite{Tinto:2018}.
+We study the effect time-varying beatnote frequencies have on these residuals and provide estimates of their magnitude.
+This effect was neglected in previous studies, and is limiting the residual clock noise with our simulation parameters.

-These analytical results are backed up by time-domain simulations using the simulator LISANode.
-In the simulation, the spacecraft positions are simulated according to Keplerian orbits and the signal delays are computed including relativistic corrections.
-In the analytical expressions, we assume that the armlengths can be described as linear functions of time.
-This assumption yields excellent agreement with our simulation results over a large frequency range.
+These analytical results are backed up by time-domain simulations using the simulator LISA Instrument.
+In our studies, the spacecraft positions are simulated using numerical orbits provided by ESA, and the propagation delays are computed including relativistic corrections.
+In the analytical expressions, we assume that the beatnote frequencies, which are impacted by orbital mechanics, can be described as linear functions of time.
+This assumption yields excellent agreement with our simulation results.

-In order to evaluate the clock noise suppression in comparison to other noise sources, we include simulations with only secondary noises and with only laser noise.
-We show that, using realistic values for the on-board USO, clock noise is dominating the overall noise level at low to mid frequencies if no clock-noise suppression is performed.
-With the suppression, the residual clock noise is far below both the level of secondary noises and the residual laser noise.
+In order to evaluate clock-noise suppression in comparison to other noise sources, we include a standard \SI{1}{\pico\meter} noise allocation curve.
+We show that, using realistic values for the on-board \gls{uso}, clock noise is dominating the overall noise level at low to mid frequencies if no clock-noise correction is performed.
+Using the algorithm we propose, the residual clock noise is suppressed significantly below the required level.

-One of the limiting factors for clock noise correction is the phase fidelity between the pilot tone used as timing reference in the phasemeter and the clock sidebands used for the correction.
-We include a noise term describing errors in the modulation sidebands in our description, as well as an algorithm to remove half of these noise terms using sideband beatnotes in the reference interferometers.
-The remaining modulation noise exactly replaces the clock noise in the corrected TDI variable, thus imposing strict timing requirements on the signal chain from pilot tone to modulation sideband.
+The clock-noise correction algorithm introduces a new modulation noise due to imperfections of the clock sidebands (used for the correction) with respect to the the pilot tone (used as timing reference).
+We include these noise terms, as well as an algorithm to remove half of them using sideband beatnotes in the reference interferometers.
+We show that the remaining modulation noise is limiting the achievable noise suppression levels in the clock-corrected observables.
+Therefore, the signal chain from pilot tone to modulation sideband must fulfill strict timing requirements.